The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

 \section{Introduction and Main results}

-We prove the $H^{\frac{7}{4}}$ ill-posedness for Cauchy problems of the 2D compressible Euler equations and the 2D ideal compressible MHD system.
-Both of them are physical systems with multiple wave-speeds.
+The MHD system describes the dynamics of electrically conducting fluids or plasmas, accounting for the interplay between fluid motion and magnetic fields.
+Mathematically, it generalizes the compressible Euler equations, recovered when the magnetic field vanishes, and provides a rich example of a nonlinear hyperbolic system with multiple wave speeds and nonlinear coupling.
+Physically, it models phenomena ranging from astrophysical and solar plasmas to laboratory experiments with conducting fluids, capturing complex interactions between fluid motion and magnetic forces.
+In this paper, we prove the $H^{\frac{7}{4}-}$ ill-posedness and anisotropic $H^\frac74$ ill-posedness for (local well-posedness of) Cauchy problems of the 2D compressible Euler equations and the 2D ideal compressible MHD system.
+Both of them are physical systems with multiple wave speeds.
 The 2D ideal compressible MHD system takes the form: